-The Stewardship Committee acted as the decision making body for the network.
+The Stewardship Committee acted as the decision making body, guiding the overall direction of the network.
+It included representation from all sectors, including:

 - Government (including the Capital Regional District, Island Health, school districts, post-secondary institutions, the Ministry of Children & Family Development and municipal recreation);